Magdalena Gómez: Career

+From 2019 to 2022, Gómez served as the Poet Laureate of Springfield, Massachusetts, receiving a fellowship from the Academy of American Poets in 2021.
+As Poet Laureate, she collaborated with the Springfield Public Library and created the podcast, Jazz Ready: 15 Minutes (more or less) of Unexpected Pleasure.
+She also commentates for the New England Public Radio and writes a monthly column, Latino Groove, for the Springfield area newspaper, Point of View.

+A collection of her papers is housed at the University of Connecticut Archives.

 Teatro V!da

 Magdalena Gómez co-founded Teatro V!da, a performing arts collective that explores multicultural and multigenerational issues.
 Founded in 2007, Teatro V!da uses many modes of communication and production to reach over 250,000 audience members in the years since it began.
 The theatre holds an open-mic program called Ign!te the M!c, which is a venue run by youth and for youth.
-The theatre is in the process of creating a production that combines live music and dancing with poetry in partnership with the Ferocious Women's Group, another program started by Magdalena Gómez.
+The theatre is in the process of creating a production that combines live music and dancing with poetry in partnership with the Ferocious Women's Group.

 Teatro V!da uses the phrase "the other TV" to describe the theatre, reflecting the idea that through theatre, members can create their own reality, apart from what is portrayed by popular media.
-Youth development and youth leadership are central to the theatre's mission, with their mission statement reading, "We encourage youth to strive for excellence in all facets of their lives with a spirit of generosity, non-violence and compassion."
+Youth development and youth leadership are central to the theatre's mission, with their mission statement reading, "We encourage youth to strive for excellence in all facets of their lives with a spirit of generosity, non-violence and compassion.”
 Through Teatro V!da, youth can build relationships with adult professionals for guidance in developing their own artistic pursuits and passions.
 Most of Teatro V!da's productions and events are generated directly by youth and incorporate multi-media production concepts.